jasonchanhku/jasonchanhku.github.io/_posts/2018-01-24-selective-martingale.md

 * Big: total of 3 dices must be 11-17
 * Small: total of 3 dices must be 4-10
 * Any triples will be considered as a loss
-* Payout is 1 to 1, i.e. you win what you bet.
+* Payout is 1 to 1, i.e. you win what you bet
+* Minimum bet is HKD 200

 ## Betting Facts